honza/pygmented-markdown/README.md

 I need to give credit where credit is due.
 This script is a modified version of Trent Mick's amazing [markdown2][markdown2] script.

+### License

+Licensed under the terms of the 2-clause BSD license.

 [pygments]: http://pygments.org/
 [markdown2]: http://code.google.com/p/python-markdown2/